Optimal control of differentially flat underactuated planar robots in the perspective of oscillation mitigation: Example of application on a 2-DOF underactuated robot

 \section{Example of application on a 2-DOF underactuated robot}

-The proposed optimal motion planning is applied to a planar 2-DOF robot with one motor and one underactuated joint.
+Since flatness‑based control has already been successfully implemented and validated on similar real-world robots, even taking into account friction effects \cite{Sangwan20082423,Tonan20241262,tonan2026design}, the present study evaluates the proposed control strategy through numerical experiments.
+Hence, the proposed optimal motion planning is applied to a planar 2-DOF robot with one motor and one underactuated joint.
 The robot consists of two links, with the second one fully balanced.
 The joint variables are $\matrix{q}=[q_1, q_2]^T$, the matrices in Eq.\eqref{eq:MnCnKn} are

 and only one flat variable $y_1=q_1+q_2$ is required.
 The relationships between $y_1$ and $q_2$ and their derivatives are

 The approximated motor torque $\tau_1$ of the first joint is given by Eq.\eqref{eq:tau} and becomes